 Reading the actual scientific research on the subject of dog food diet as it concerns large breeds will dispel many unfounded myths that tend to get repeated on the internet.

 Contrary to popular belief, protein content on its own appears to have no effect on bone/joint development based on studies conducted.
 Claims that large breed puppy food will cause accelerated rate of growth are scientifically unfounded.
+In fact, the ingredients specifically unique to large breed puppy food such as glucosamine and chondroitin help modulate (slow down) the rate of growth.

 There is scientific research consensus that bone/joint development problems in large breeds are caused by genetics, overfeeding, and elevated calcium intake.